Creating an Activation

 Note: The UNVERIFIED CHANGES label is displayed on the SQL QUERY dialog if you modify a saved query until the changes are validated and saved.

-- If you have added a new field to your Target object, click the Refresh icon to get the changes.
+Note: If you have added a new field to your Target object from the user interface of your Target application, click the Refresh ( ) icon to see the updated list.
 For Salesforce objects, read Salesforce Target Considerations if newly added fields are not visible even after a refresh.

 Click TEST QUERY to validate the query.